ccmucdenver/ccm-docs/docs/TermsandConditions.md

 We use the standard Linux file permissions, which cannot be considered secure.
 In particular, anyone with an administrator account can access any files.

+By default, files and directories, including your home directory, are created such that *all other users have read access to your files* except the `.ssh` directory.
+This is a Linux default to encourage collaboration.
+If you want to keep a file or directory private from users other than system administrators, you need to manually change the permissions for that file or directory.
+ To do so type the command below:

+    chmod og-rwx file_or_directory_name

 ### Storage

 **Any files stored on this cluster may be lost at any time with no notice.
 You (the user) must  maintain copies of all